Why have a home planning checklist to design and build your new home?

 3. Residential Design Services

 Take into account your need for design services on your home planning checklist.
-The most important question here is, does my state require architect stamped house plans?
-If an architect stamp isn’t require on your house plans, a licensed architect is not your only option.
-If that is the case, you should be thinking home designer or architect – who best to design my house plans.
-You can choose one or the other for a custom home design or search through stock house plans from either professional.
+The question of does my state require architect stamped house plans is an important one to have answered.
+Each state has laws governing the use of house plans to build a home.
+Most states have exemptions for single family homes making it so that an architect stamp isn’t require on your house plans.
+If you live in a state that has these exemptions, you can opt for a house plan designer or a licensed architect for your house plans.
+You can choose one or the other for a custom home design or search through our wide-ranging house plan styles to purchase a predesigned plan.
 You will find that a great deal of time can be spent doing either option of custom or stock plan search.
 Proper planning must be accounted for so that ample time is allowed to prepare the construction documents.

 Opting for a custom home design will take the longest process.
 Between meetings, design presentations, and more meetings, you can literally spend weeks or, more likely, months preparing your house design.
 With so much time being spent with the designer, you will want to make sure that you have a comfortable working relationship.
 To do this, set up appointments or conduct short meetings with two or three design professionals you think will capture your dream home visions.
 See our post on interviewing building designers for home design services to get ideals on what you can ask potential candidates.